-CPA firm tax season catch-up bookkeeping is the process of turning late client records into tax-prep-ready books under filing-season pressure.
-For each client, the firm collects complete source documents, extracts bank, card, receipt, payroll, and 1099 data into reviewable workpapers, reconciles accounts by month, and hands the preparer a clean trial balance or schedule worksheet with open questions clearly marked.
+Tax-season catch-up bookkeeping for CPA firms is the workflow for turning late client bank statements, card activity, receipts, payroll records, and tax documents into reconciled workpapers a preparer can review.
+For each client, the firm collects complete source documents, extracts data into reviewable workpapers, reconciles accounts by month, and hands the preparer a clean trial balance or schedule worksheet with open questions clearly marked.

-That definition matters because the CPA firm version is not the same as one business owner catching up a QuickBooks file in November.
+CPA firm catch-up work is different from one owner cleaning up a QuickBooks file in November.
 During filing season, the same staff may be handling dozens of clients who arrive with 12 months of bank statements, card statements, receipts, payroll reports, partial spreadsheets, and missing context.
-The real bottleneck is firm throughput: keeping every client segregated, complete, reconciled, reviewed, and ready for tax preparation without letting rushed intake create errors downstream.
+The bottleneck is keeping every client segregated, complete, reconciled, reviewed, and ready for tax preparation without letting rushed intake create errors downstream.

 Triage late clients before staff touch the books